enzomanuelmangano/react-native-chessboard/README.md

 ### `onMove?: (info: ChessMoveInfo) => void;`

-is a particularly useful callback if you want to execute an instruction after a move.
+It's a particularly useful callback if you want to execute an instruction after a move.
-It is also possible to access the state of the chessboard from this callback.

 ```jsx
 import Chessboard from 'react-native-chessboard';